Eiffel Tower in Paris

 Gregg and I are suckers for prehistory—cave paintings, dolmens, megalithic monuments, archeological museums, the lot.
 If it’s really old, we like it.
 And if you are also that way inclined, head for this area of the Dordogne around Les Eyzies.

-What is Special about Les Eyzies as a Place to Visit in France?
+What is Special about Les Eyzies?

 It’s small and charming and is the location of the wonderful Musée National de Préhistoire.
-Start your exploration here to discover the rich paleolithic heritage of the Vézère Valley, also known as the European “Valley of Man.”
+Start your exploration here to discover the rich paleolithic heritage of the Vézère Valley, also known as the European “Valley of Man”.

 Statue of an early human outside the Musée National de Prehistoire in Les Eyzies